Common Myths About Pet Food and Nutrition,

-1. It must be good for them, steamed meats without the fat, rice, oatmeal, healthy fruits and vegetables.
-No fried, processed or junk foods and avoid sugar.
+1. It must be good for them, to steamed meats without fat, rice, oatmeal, healthy fruits, and vegetables.
+No fried, processed, or junk foods, and avoid sugar.

 2. If you are feeding them some of your food, it should coincide with their regular diet and they should get less of their own food so they don’t put on any extra weight.